anarkha18/SchoolWebSpringSecurity/README.md

-spring security authentication using database using forms
+spring security authentication using database and html form.